nisol91/echo-app/README.md

 ## NOTES

-1. the corporate CRUD uses the locator.dart file.
+1. the company CRUD uses the locator.dart file.
 2. splash page and auth uses the app_state with inherited widget.
 3. the other queries are directly with firestore methods.